EU officials' comments after talks in Poland

 (ON EU-U.S.)

-"Towards the end of next week will also be present in Washington and Secretary Geithner will be there too and the discussion and the dialogue to find mechanisms to finally stabilise Europe will continue, so things are speeding up."
+"Toward the end of next week will also be present in Washington and Secretary Geithner will be there too and the discussion and the dialogue to find mechanisms to finally stabilize Europe will continue, so things are speeding up."

 "I certainly approve very much of the initiative to invite Tim Geithner because we have things we have to look at together, we all sit at the G20 table.
 This crisis that sees no end forces us to enter into commitments on governance and now we have to deliver on that."